-More elaborate models can be developed by refining the description of the system.
-However, this basic model is sufficient to represent the underlying physics of brass instruments.
-Several parameters are introduced in this model: (1) the parameters concerning the musician's embouchure are P_m (the pressure in the mouth), f_l (the resonance frequency of the lips), μ_l (the area density of the lips), b (the width of the lips), H_0 (the rest value of the opening height of the lips), Q_l (the quality factor of the resonance of the lips); (2) the input impedance Z of the trumpet and (3) the air density ρ .
+Several parameters are introduced in this model: (1) the parameters concerning the musician's embouchure are $P_m$ (the pressure in the mouth), $f_l$ (the resonance frequency of the lips), $\mu_l$ (the area density of the lips), b (the width of the lips), $H_0$ (the rest value of the opening height of the lips), and $Q_l$ (the quality factor of the resonance of the lips); (2) the input impedance Z of the trumpet; and (3) the air density $\rho$ .
 Numerical solutions p(t) of this system of equations can be computed to simulate the sound created by a given trumpet (defined by its input impedance Z) and for a given "virtual musician embouchure" (defined by its control parameters).

-Simulations Using the Harmonic Balance Technique
+2.2 Simulations Using the Harmonic Balance Technique.
 The harmonic balance technique is a particular method used to obtain numerical solutions of the physics-based model described above.
 This technique simulates sounds in a permanent regime (steady state) in the frequency domain.
-The principle is to compute (if it exists) a converging periodic solution of the pressure p(t) of the system, taking into account a given finite number N of harmonics in a truncated Fourier series (Equation (4)):
+The principle is to compute (if it exists) a converging periodic solution of the pressure p(t) of the system, taking into account a given finite number N of harmonics in a truncated Fourier series (Eq.
+(4))

-$$p(t) = \sum{n=1}^{N} A_n \cos(2\pi nFt + \varphi_n).$$ (4)
+$$p(t) = \sum{n=1}^{N} A_n \cos(2\pi nFt + \varphi_n)$$ (4)

-Assuming that the solution p(t) of the system of equations is harmonic, the unknown values of the simulations are the amplitudes of the harmonics A_n , the phases φ_n , and the playing frequency F. A numerical solution p(t) of the auto-oscillating system satisfying the equations (1), (2) and (3) can be defined if the system converges towards a stable solution (more details can be found in [12]).
+Assuming that the solution p(t) of the system of equations is harmonic, the unknown values of the simulations are the amplitudes of the harmonics $A_n$ , the phases $\varphi_n$ , and the playing frequency F. A numerical solution p(t) of the auto-oscillating system satisfying Eqs.
+(1)-(3) can be defined if the system converges toward a stable solution (more details can be found in Ref.
+[12]).

-Control Parameters of the Simulations

-To perform a sound simulation, it is necessary to define the relevant values (i.e., the values that lead to a convergence towards a steady-state sound for a given note) for the parameters of the musician embouchure (in other words, it is necessary to "teach" the computer how to play the trumpet).
-For a given note, the experience shows that many embouchures may lead to a steadystate note.
+2.3 Control Parameters of the Simulations.
+To perform a sound simulation, it is necessary to define the relevant values (i.e., the values that lead to a convergence toward a steady-state sound for a given note) for the parameters of the musician embouchure (in other words, it is necessary to "teach" the computer how to play the trumpet).
+For a given note, the experience shows that many embouchures may lead to a steady-state note.
 The choice of the ranges of the parameters is based both on numerical tests of the simulations and on measurements on real trumpet players.
-In this study the values of b, Q_l , H_0 are considered as fixed [14].
-The three variables P_m , μ_l and f_l are considered as control parameters of the simulations, and constitute the virtual embouchure.
-As for a real trumpet player, the pressure P_m in the mouth influences mainly the dynamics of a simulated sound.
-Since experimental measurements on real musicians provided maximum values around 12 kPa for the pressure in the mouth, the range of values selected in this study runs from 6 kPa to 9 kPa which corresponds roughly to mezzoforte (mf)dynamics.
-The values of μ_l range from 1 to 6 kg/m2 [14].
-Finally, the frequency of the lips f_l is the parameter that allows the selection of the played regime (note): the higher the value of f{l} , the higher the simulated regime.
-Exploration tests led to a range for f_l that spans from 130 Hz to 480 Hz to simulate the 2nd, 3rd, 4th and 5th regime of the Bb trumpet with no valve pressed, the regimes considered in this study.
-These regimes correspond to the musical notes Bb3, F4, Bb4, D5 - concert-pitch, see Figure 4.
+In this study, the values of b, $Q_l$ , $H_0$ are considered as fixed [15].
+The three variables $P_m$ , $\mu_l$ and $f_l$ are considered as control parameters of the simulations, and constitute the virtual embouchure.
+As for a real trumpet player, the pressure $P_m$ in the mouth influences mainly the dynamics of a simulated sound.
+Since experimental measurements on real musicians provided maximum values around 12 kPa for the pressure in the mouth [16], the range of values selected in this study runs from 6 kPa to 9 kPa, which corresponds roughly to mezzoforte (mf) dynamics.
+The values of $\mu_l$ range from 1 to $6 \text{ kg/m}^2$ [15].
+Finally, the frequency of the lips $f_l$ is the parameter that allows the selection of the played regime (note): the higher the value of $f_l$ , the higher the simulated regime.
+Exploration tests led to a range of $f_l$ that spans from 130 Hz to 480 Hz to simulate the second, third, fourth, and fifth regimes of the Bb trumpet with no valve pressed, the regimes considered in this study.
+These regimes correspond to the musical notes Bb3, F4, Bb4, D5-concert-pitch, see Fig. 4.